TheInfiniteKind/moneydance_open/python_scripts/toolbox/install-readme.txt

 3) Click RUN (and not run snippet)
 4) That's it....
 Repeat these steps each time.

-Other Extensions/Scripts available:
+All Extensions/Scripts available:
 toolbox:                                View Moneydance settings, diagnostics, fix issues, change settings and much more...
+extract_data:                           Extract various data to screen and/or csv..
+Consolidation of:
-stockglance2020: View summary of Securities/Stocks on screen, total by Security, export to csv
+- stockglance2020                       View summary of Securities/Stocks on screen, total by Security, export to csv
-extract_reminders_csv: View reminders on screen, edit if required, extract all to csv
+- extract_reminders_csv                 View reminders on screen, edit if required, extract all to csv
-extract_currency_history_csv: Extract currency history to csv
+- extract_currency_history_csv          Extract currency history to csv
+- extract_investment_transactions_csv   Extract investment transactions to csv
-extract_account_registers_csv: Extract Account Register(s) to csv along with any attachments
+- extract_account_registers_csv         Extract Account Register(s) to csv along with any attachments
-extract_investment_transactions_csv: Extract investment transactions to csv

 useful_scripts: A zip collection of ad-hoc scripts for specific tasks.
 Just unzip and select the script you want.
 Includes:
 - calculate_moneydance_objs_and_datasetsize.py: Analyse your dataset, object counts, file sizes, and find other known datasets